Demographics of the United Kingdom: Urbanisation

-By the end of the 20th century this figure was 80% of the country.
-However importance of the capital declined, by the end of the 20th century, London's ranking on the most populated cities of the world had fell down to not even being in the top 20.
+By the end of the 20th century the figure of urbanisation was 80% of the country.
+Importance in population size however of the capital declined during the latter half of the 20th century.
+By the end of the 20th century, London's ranking on the most populated cities of the world had fallen down to not even being in the top 20.

-The current classification of an 'urban' area, also termed as a 'built-up area' (BUA) in the 2011 census, is a settlement which takes variables from both numerical population numbers and population density; in population numbers this is roughly more than or 10,000 people living in a area.
+The current classification of an 'urban' area, also termed as a 'built-up area' (BUA) in the 2011 census, is a settlement which takes variables from both numerical population numbers and population density; in population numbers this is roughly more than or 10,000 people living in an area.
 Anything below that is classified as 'rural', having several levels of distinction to define a rural town and fringe, village or hamlet which is usually taken from population density figures.
 These areas are then defined within 'output areas' (OA's) themselves, which are geographic areas of the United Kingdom.
 The population which resides within classified 'urban' areas was 84.4% of total population in 2022 and the annual rate of urbanisation change is estimated to be around 0.8% between 2020 and 2025.